Current private instructor, prior experience at Illinois Institute of Technology, Auburn University, Brown University, and The University of Georgia.

 He began at The University of Georgia as a Volunteer Assistant Cross - Country and Track and Field Coach and handled camps, CDL training, clinics, departmental work, and recruiting tasks for the 2012 - 2013 seasons on their support staff.

-UGA recorded top performances during the 2012 outdoor season, placing 3rd for the men at The 2012 SEC Outdoor Track and Field Championships and 21st for the Lady Bulldogs at the NCAA Division I Track and Field Outdoor National Championships, while also having the men ranked 9th and 12th for the women in the national outdoors polls.
+UGA recorded top performances during the 2012 outdoor season, placing 3rd for the men at The 2012 SEC Outdoor Track and Field Championships and 21st for the Lady Bulldogs at the NCAA Division I Track and Field Outdoor National Championships.

 The men's and women's squads qualified for The 2012 NCAA Division I Cross - Country Championships in only the second time in school history with the men finishing 19th, the highest ever, and tied for the previous best combined team attainment.